SoothingMist/Offline-Book-Search/README.md

 See ReadMe.pdf for details on using this application.
 BookSearch.exe starts a local webserver and provides an interface for searching the database.
 Set your browser to http://127.0.0.1:5000 for the search dialog.
 Enter ^C into the console to end the application.
 The About tab shows the sources used.
 These sources were consolidated into the application presented here.

 I use this application to find quality material while developing college courses for various organizations that provide learning opportunities.
 I hope you also gain good benefit.

+# Files
+BookSearchExecutable.zip - See the included ReadMe.pdf

+# License
+GNU Affero General Public License v3.0

+Permissions of this strongest copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.
+When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.

+This is not legal advice.
+Learn more about repository licenses: https://docs.github.com/articles/licensing-a-repository/#disclaimer.
+Additional license information is here: https://github.com/SoothingMist/Remote-Soil-Moisture-Sensing/blob/main/LICENSE.